 The CANSA TLC Polokwane Paediatric Oncology Ward is situated at the Pietersburg Provincial Hospital in the province of Limpopo and offers in-house accommodation to parents, guardians and caregivers of children, undergoing cancer treatment, in the ward.
 Children are admitted to the hospital and placed in this ward, which provides high level care for them.

 The facility has 33 beds for children in 3 large wards and 6 isolation rooms.
-Mothers are allowed to sleep in the ward to support their children.
+Mothers are allowed to sleep in the ward to support their children, and 20 beds are available to this end.
+A room at the CANSA Limpopo Care Home caters for fathers of children receiving treatment.
 The space also provides consulting rooms for a Paediatric Oncologist.
 Since opening, the facility has expanded to include a school classroom, library and out-patient facility.

 The ward caters mainly for children from the Limpopo province and neighbouring countries.
 Per month the ward caters for 60+ children and 50+ mothers.

 Although meals are supplied by the hospital, supplies run short and we need to contribute and also cater for special needs and nausea.
 A fully equipped kitchen helps to address these needs.

 Community involvement is high with blankets, clothes, knitted items, groceries, fruit, yoghurt and toiletries being donated on a regular basis.
 Donated items also allow for fun activities and can be used towards parties and crafts, ensuring improved morale in the Ward.
 Volunteers offer time and demonstrate their skill in martial arts, puppet shows, dance therapy to mention but a few of the wonderful options offered to us.

 To make things easier for families, SASSA visits the Ward to address the needs of the families in the unit.